 What makes a development agent different from a code completion tool

-Code completion (GitHub Copilot, Claude in an IDE) operates at the level of a single file or function.
-A development agent operates at the level of a task — it reads context across multiple files, plans a sequence of changes, executes them, and verifies the results.
+AI code completion tools operate at the level of a single file or function.
+A development agent operates at the level of a task: it reads context across multiple files, plans a sequence of changes, executes them, and verifies the results.

 The defining characteristic of an agent is the loop: Plan → Execute → Verify → Adjust.
 Each iteration of the loop produces a concrete artefact (a file, a command output, a test result) that informs the next iteration.
 Without this loop, you have autocomplete.
 With it, you have a collaborator that can take a task from specification to implementation.